 Alan: It just give people more confidence.

-Flood: Totally, and people will be more likely to forgive you for the odd mistake, because they’ll realize you’re dead-dog tired and that you’ve made the effort.
+Flood: Totally, and people will be more likely to forgive you for the odd mistake, because they’ll realise you’re dead-dog tired and that you’ve made the effort.
 And of course there’s initiative, and as Al said learning how to react in the session – when to say something, and when to say nothing.
 When to say, “anyone want a cup of tea?”, you know, because that’s the thing that will break the ice.

 MILC: Thank you both for your time, we just have one last question.
 You’ve now joined allegiance with Miloco Studios in the operation of this very exciting studio.
-It would be foolish to finish off the interview without asking you about what you think Miloco will be able to bring to Assault & Battery 2?
+It would be foolish to finish off the interview without asking you about what you think Miloco will be able to bring to Battery Studio 2?

 Alan: Well I think they’ve already brought a lot to it.
 From setting up the studio through to everything else.
 There’s a lot of people with a lot of expertise down there.
 If there’s ever a problem or question we have, they seem to be able to bring someone in to look at it the next day.
 Their efficiency and order and infrastructure is remarkably well run and well thought out.

 Flood: I think it’s a combination of about three things that we’ve talked about.
 The professionalism and attention to detail on things that normally people would not even worry about.
 Like with the maintenance, just being able to log your faults onto the site, it’s looked at, and then sometimes when I get into the studio the fault’s been fixed.
 That’s brilliant.
 That is absolutely brilliant.
 Secondly it’s the knowledge that like-minded people are trying to do something different in this sort of turbulent time, in a positive way – moving forward.
 And the third thing is that thing we’ve just been talking about – bringing people through.
-It’s something that me and Alan have talked about for years, and one of the reasons why we set up Assault & Battery in the first place was so that people could train.
+It’s something that me and Alan have talked about for years, and one of the reasons why we set up Battery Studios in the first place was so that people could train.
 So what we know, we can pass onto people.
 There is nothing like learning in a working studio.
 When you are sat there in the hot seat, with a session that’s going pear-shaped, there is no substitute for experience.

 Alan: I think Miloco are very like-minded to us, their attention to detail, technical professionalism, and the fact that they work bloody hard.